 Home as a Feeling of Belonging

-It is said, houses can be built in few number of days but it takes years to make a home.
-A true homestead doesn’t have size, or luxuries, but is filled with warmth and love inside its small space; acceptance, value, and understanding.
-The smallest moment anywhere from laughter of family, presence of a loving pet, or aroma of home-cooked meals are treasured and transform a house into a true home.
+It is said that houses can be built in a few days, but it takes years to make a home.
+A true homestead doesn’t have size or luxuries, but is filled with warmth and love inside its small space; acceptance, value, and understanding.
+The smallest moment anywhere from laughter of family, presence of a loving pet, or aroma of home-cooked meals, are treasured and transform a house into a true home.

 Homestead in a Changing World